IEA Bioenergy Task 39: Commercialization of Conventional and Advanced Liquid Biofuels from Biomass (Working Period 2016 - 2018)

 Biofuels play a key role in the development of the transport sector in Europe and the rest of the world.
 By 2020, EU countries will have to increase the amount of renewable energy in the transport sector to 10%, with strict sustainability requirements.
 The aims of the USA are at least as ambitious.

 IEA Bioenergy Task 39 gathers an international group of experts who deal with the commercialization of sustainable biofuels, hereby covering both technological and political issues.
 Task 39 has successfully established itself over the past five periods.

-The aim of the national work is to collect and analyze scientifically sound information about the global technological and political status of biofuels, to involve stakeholders in the development and to contribute thereby to the development of sustainable, socially and environmentally compatible biofuel systems.
+The aim of the national work is to collect and analyse scientifically sound information about the global technological and political status of biofuels, to involve stakeholders in the development and to contribute thereby to the development of sustainable, socially and environmentally compatible biofuel systems.
 Austria is involved in a number of projects of the Task, updates a database of pilot and demonstration plants and collects and distributes information.

 Publications are available on the website of IEA Bioenergy Task 39.

 Australia, Austria, Brazil, Canada, Denmark, Germany, Japan, Netherlands, New Zealand, Norway, South Africa, South Korea, Sweden, USA and the European Commission

 DI Dina Bacovsky

 Gewerbepark Haag 3